-\$ hod deallocate -d ~/hod-clusters/test
+'''

+$ hod -o "deallocate ~/hod-clusters/test"

+'''

-As can be seen, HOD allows the users to allocate a cluster, and use it flexibly for running Hadoop jobs.
+As can be seen, when used in the operation mode, HOD allows the users to allocate a cluster, and use it flexibly for running Hadoop jobs.
 For example, users can run multiple jobs in parallel on the same cluster, by running hadoop from multiple shells pointing to the same configuration.

 2.2.
-Running hadoop scripts using HOD
+HOD Script Mode

-The HOD script operation combines the operations of allocating, using and deallocating a cluster into a single operation.
+The HOD script mode combines the operations of allocating, using and deallocating a cluster into a single operation.
 This is very useful for users who want to run a script of hadoop jobs and let HOD handle the cleanup automatically once the script completes.
-In order to run hadoop scripts using hod, do the following:
+In order to use hod in the script mode, do the following: